 Stephen E. Butts, Manager and Chief Executive Officer

-Steve is a co-founder and Chief Executive Officer of Arrivo Management LLC.
-He has over 20 years of experience in the healthcare industry as an executive as well as various commercial roles including brand leadership, new product planning, business development and sales management.
-Prior to founding the Company, Steve was the co-founder, President and COO of Aerial BioPharma LLC (“Aerial”), a drug development company that sold its lead drug for narcolepsy to Jazz Pharmaceuticals in 2014.
-Prior to Aerial, Steve was co-founder and Executive Vice President of Neuronex Inc. (“Neuronex”), a successful drug development company focused on developing treatments for patients with certain seizure disorders.
-Acorda Therapeutics acquired Neuronex in December 2012.
-Additionally, he was an original member of the executive team at Addrenex Pharmaceuticals (“Addrenex”), a specialty pharmaceutical development company.
-Steve served as Vice President of Commercial Operations and played a key role in the company’s sale to Shionogi Pharma in 2009.
+Steve is a co-founder and the CEO of Arrivo BioVentures, LLC, a drug development company located in Morrisville, NC.
+He has over 25 years of experience in the pharma/biotech industry with and a track record of successful fund raising, product licensing and M&A with start-up companies.
+Most recently, Steve was CEO of Velo Bio, a start-up company with a drug in development for severe preeclampsia.
+Velo was sold to AMAG Pharmaceuticals in 2018.
+Prior to Velo, he was co-founder, President and COO of Aerial BioPharma LLC, a drug development company that sold its lead drug for narcolepsy to Jazz Pharmaceuticals in 2014.
+Prior to Aerial, Steve was co-founder and Executive Vice President of Neuronex Inc, acquired by Acorda Therapeutics in December 2012.
+Additionally, he was an original member of the executive team at Addrenex Pharmaceuticals and played a key role in the company’s sale to Shionogi Pharma in 2009.
 He has also served as Vice President of Sales & Marketing at BioBehavioral Diagnostics Company, as well as assignments at Eli Lilly and Company and Braintree Laboratories.

 Michael F. Ackermann, PhD, MBA, Manager and Chief Business Officer